Welcome to the University of Toronto Libraries! Learn more about the services, resources, and support available to you

 Need to join an online class while on campus?
 The libraries have set up "Remote Zones" in Robarts Library and Gerstein Science Information Centre for you to connect to your lecture.

 The University of Toronto library system can seem daunting at first, but there are lots of ways to familiarize yourself with it.

 Library tours orient you to the layout of the library and show you things you might not discover on your own.
 An audio tour of Robarts Library at St. George campus is available online in English, French, Cantonese, Korean, and Mandarin.
 You can also check out our virtual library tour videos of some of our libraries on campus:

 Library workshops are a great way to learn how to do library research now that you're in university.
-In Fall 2020, we'll be offering a number of online sessions, where you can learn about:
+We offer a number of online sessions, where you can learn about:

 Learn more about research skills in your own time through the Library Research Skills online modules (bonus: you can earn a CCR credit for completing them in this Quercus course!)
 Use these modules to learn library skills that you will use in many of your university courses.
 Each module is a stand-alone resource.
 You can complete them in any order, all at the same time, or individually as you need them.

 University of Toronto Libraries